Visit Kure

 A genuine Type 10 Kaiten, the prototype variant built on the Type 92 electric torpedo (the combat-deployed Type 1 was the only variant actually used in attacks).
 Walking around it is sobering rather than thrilling — the curators have framed it carefully, with explanatory panels that take a clear position on the human cost of the program.

-6. The hands-on children's area (Floor 2)
+6. The hands-on area (Floor 3)

 Practical tips for foreign visitors